 Avoid raw seafood.Avoid people who are sick with communicable diseases, like the flu or common cold.Wash your hands often.

-To help reduce your chance of developing cirrhosis, take these steps: Drink alcohol in moderation.
+To help reduce your chance of developing cirrhosis: Drink alcohol in moderation.
 Moderate alcohol intake is no more than two drinks per day for men and one drink per day for women.Get hepatitis vaccines.

 to lower your chance of getting hepatitis B.